kagashi-chris/kagashi-chris/readme.md

 ### I'm a Developer as well as an Artist!

 - 👋 Hi, my name is ...
 Chris
 - 🌱 I’m currently learning ...
-React
+Typescript
 - 📫 How to reach me ... chris.zhendev@gmail.com

 ### &nbsp;